im-tofa/pokebrowse/README.md

 ## TODO list

 - HTTPS connection between server and database
-- Do not use default TLS cert for client
 - Allow rating sets (must be signed in)
 - More filter types (typing, rating, intended checks and counters)
 - Refactor server (better code structure, split logic into reasonable files)